Micro-level dynamics in hidden action situations with limited information: An agent-based model of hidden-action situations with limited information

 The principal cannot observe \textit{(i) the exogenous variable} $\theta_t$ after it has taken effect in \(\tau=4\) and has no information about its distribution.
 However, she is endowed with the capabilities to \textit{estimate} the exogenous variable $\theta_t$ and store the estimation in her memory.
 Recall, in every period $t$ the agent performs the action \(a_t\) in \(\tau=3\), the environment $\theta_t$ takes effect in \(\tau=4\), and the outcome \(x_t=a_t \cdot \rho + \theta_t\) materializes in \(\tau=5\) (see Fig. \ref{fig:abm}).
-The principal can observe the outcome \(x_t\) after it has materialized in \(\tau=5\) and knows the action \(\tilde{a}_t\) that she wanted the agent to take in \(\tau=3\) (for details about \(\tilde{a}_t\) see \textit{sub-model A} in Sec. \ref{sec:sub-models}).
+The principal can observe the outcome \(x_t\) after it has materialized in \(\tau=5\) and knows the action \(\tilde{a}_t\) that was the basis for fixing the incentive parameter in \(\tau=3\) (for details about \(\tilde{a}_t\) see \textit{sub-model A}).
 The principal estimates the exogenous variable in \(t\) according to

 and stores the estimation in her memory.
 We denote the previous estimations accessible to the principal in period $t$ by

 where the parameter \(m\) defines the principal's memory in terms of the number of previously estimated exogenous variables accessible to her so that the length of \(\mathbf{M}_{Pt}\) is equal to $m$.\footnote{Please note that if the principal made less than $m$ estimations (in periods $t<m$), she only has those $t$ number of estimations available.} The principal's prediction of the environment in \(t\) is computed as the mean $\mu(\cdot)$ of the accessible estimations so that